RushingVice/04_battle_tank/README.md

 # Battle Tank
-An open world head to head player vs AI tank game with terrain and an advanced control system in UE4.
-This is part of the Complete Unreal Creator course on Udemy.
-See [here](https://www.udemy.com/unrealcourse?couponCode=GitHubSpecial).
-Yoga pants[this](http://www.flexilexi-fitness.com/uploads/2/6/5/1/26513981/s835442298351925863_p117_i2_w2448.jpeg)
+Battle Tanks, is an Open World, head-to-head tank fight with simple AI, terrain, and advanced control system in Unreal 4.
+This is part of the Unreal C++ Course on Udemy.
+See [here](https://www.udemy.com/unrealcourse/learn/v4/overview).

-These files are my own work while following the tutorial series.
-You're welcome to download, fork or do whatever else legal with all the files!
+The files included in this Repo are part of the tutorial series, as well as some of my own work.

-Dan Szabo
+Rushing Vice

 ...
 ## Lecture list